Maksimov-Dmitry/anomaly_detection_events_sequences/reports/REPORT.md

 1. **CIF Sampling**: For each person, CIF is sampled from a uniform distribution, establishing a foundational intensity function for event occurrence.
 2. **Context State Changes**: The changes in the context state, \( x \), are driven by a continuous-time Markov chain, with the transitions determined by a transition matrix, \( Q \).
+**Example**: Consider the case of Person 2 from our dataset.
+We observe that this individual sometimes has a Frequency of Rapid Heartbeats recorded as 12, while at other times, it's 4.
+If during a clinic visit, the Frequency of Rapid Heartbeats for Person 2 is measured as 13, whether or not this is considered an anomaly depends on the context.
+If this reading of 13 was taken while the patient was running, it aligns with the pattern we've observed (i.e., higher frequency when running) and is thus not an anomaly.
+On the other hand, if this reading was taken during a period of calm, without any physical activity, it would indeed be considered anomalous.
+This concept underscores the importance of context in our anomaly detection mechanism.
 3. **Event Generation**: Given the context state, \( x \), and the corresponding CIF, events are generated.
 This forms the data used for training the model.
 4. **Outlier Introduction**: Based on predefined probabilities, some events in the testing data are either deleted, to simulate omission outliers, or added, to represent commission outliers.

 ### Original Data
 The original data is derived from an inhomogeneous Poisson process, characterized by two distinct contexts that influence the cumulative intensity function.
 The data is visualized in the figure below.
 ![Original Data](figures/original_data.png)

+Here we can see 2 different context which impact on CIL.
+In our example, first context with CIL = 0.9 can be running, and second context with CIL = 0.1 can be calm.

 ### Input Data without Context
 In this project, two types of input data are considered.
 The first type is without context, meaning the model receives information solely based on the event sequence without any additional contextual information.
 This approach is visualized in the figure below.